mirontoli/tradfri-teams-presence/README.md

 ```bash
 nohup python3 main.py &
 ```
-On the first it will ask you to paste an URL into your browser and paste the redirect url.
+On the first run it will ask you to paste an URL into your browser and paste the redirect url.
 After that the tokens are saved in the file `my_token.txt` (listed in the `.gitignore`)